decentralized-identity/didcomm-messaging/scope.md

 *Interoperable* means that DIDComm should work across programming languages, blockchains, vendors, OS/platforms, networks, legal jurisdictions, geos, cryptographies, and hardware--as well as across time.
 That's quite a list.
 It means that DIDComm intends something more than just compatibility within any specific project; it aims to be a future-proof *lingua franca* of all self-sovereign interactions.

-*Transport-agnostic* means that it should be possible to use DIDComm over HTTP(S) 1.x and 2.0, WebSockets, IRC, Bluetooth, AMQP, NFC, Signal, email, push notifications to mobile devices, Ham radio, multicast, snail mail, carrier pigeon, and more.
+*Transport-agnostic* means that it should be possible to use DIDComm over HTTP(S) 1.x and 2.0, WebSockets, IRC, Bluetooth, AMQP, NFC, Signal, email, chat, sneakernet, push notifications to mobile devices, Ham radio, multicast, snail mail, carrier pigeon, and more.

 All software design involves tradeoffs.
 These goals, prioritized as shown, lead down an interesting path.